Hardware-efficient quantum phase estimation via local control

 When considering hardware noise, we assume depolarizing noise on all multi-qubit gates, i.e.~on all circuit gates implementing the Ising model dynamics and on the controlled gate, which is a three-qubit operation.
 Single qubit operations, which appear in the product state preparation and unpreparation and in the basis transformations on the auxiliary qubit, are simulated without noise, as current hardware can implement them with much higher fidelity than entangling gates.
 The $k$-qubit depolarizing channel acting on a state $\rho$ is defined as

 where $\gamma\in[0,1]$ is the depolarizing noise strength and $\mathcal{P}_k^{\times}=\{\mathbb{I},\sigma^x,\sigma^y,\sigma^z\}^{\otimes k}\setminus\{\mathbb{I}^{\otimes k}\}$ denotes the set of all non-identity Pauli strings on $k$ qubits.
 Thus, with total probability $\gamma$ one of the $4^k-1$ non-identity Pauli strings is applied, each occurring with equal likelihood.
-We choose a noise strength $\gamma=2\times10^{-3}$ in the simulation, corresponding to current hardware~\cite{acharya_quantum_2025}.
+We choose a noise strength $\gamma_2=2\times10^{-3}$ in the simulation for the two-qubit gates, corresponding to current hardware~\cite{acharya_quantum_2025}.
+For the controlled two-qubit gate, we consider a depolarizing noise strength of $\gamma_3=6\times10^{-3}$, approximately three times the two-qubit noise level.
+This choice is motivated by the decomposition of a double-controlled phase gate as three controlled phase gates and single qubit rotations.
 For simplicity, we assume that connectivity with the auxiliary qubit incurs no additional routing or swap-network cost.